Mary MacKillop Institute for Health Research

-The Mary MacKillop Institute for Health Research works towards better health outcomes in Australia and around the world.
-We collaborate with local and international industry, community and other university groups to address critical public health issues and deliver innovative programs that transform lives.
+The Mary MacKillop Institute for Health Research (MMIHR) aims to address critical public health issues by identifying and responding with innovative programs that deliver better health outcomes and transform lives.

 Men with prostate cancer experience increased rates of mental health issues.
 This project examines whether exercise aids the management of mental health issues in men with cancer.Explore project